Psoriasis patient journey

-Psoriasis is a common skin condition which affects approximately 2% of the population within the UK.
+Psoriasis is a common skin condition that affects approximately 2% of the UK.
 Psoriasis is caused by the skin cells replacing more quickly than usual, which results in patches of dry, red skin which is covered with silvery scales (often referred to as plaques).
 Some may also find that these patches are sore or itchy.

-It is not known exactly why people suffer from psoriasis, although research suggests there may be a problem with the immune system (the body’s natural defence system) which means healthy skin cells are attacked.
-Psoriasis also runs in the family (genetic) and one in three people who have the condition will have a family member who has also been affected.
-Some people with the condition may find that certain environmental factors (for example the weather, diet, smoking, illness) may cause psoriasis symptoms to worsen.
+We don't know exactly why some people suffer from psoriasis, although research suggests that it be caused by the immune system attacking healthy skin cells.
+Psoriasis can run in the family, with one in three patients having a family member who has also been affected.
+Some people with the condition may find that certain environmental factors (for example the weather, diet, smoking, illness) cause symptoms to worsen.

 - Chronic (long-term) plaque psoriasis - the most common type of the condition.
 Plaques will affect the knees, elbows, trunk and scalp

 - Guttate psoriasis - this type of psoriasis often develops after a streptococcal throat infection and will more commonly be seen in teenagers and children.
 Symptoms include small drop-shaped sores on the chest, arms, legs and scalp

 - Palmoplantar psoriasis - affecting mainly the hands and feet

 - Pustular psoriasis - a rare type of psoriasis where pus-filled blisters appear on the skin.
 There are various different types of pustular psoriasis

 Many psoriasis sufferers also experience nail related symptoms which include:

 - Indentations on the nails (pitting)